Does this test have other names?

 Another measurement, called transferrin saturation, checks how many places on your transferrin that can hold iron are actually doing so.
 Normal values are 15% to 50%.
 In severe cases of iron-deficiency and anemia, this number may fall below 10%.

-Many other medical conditions can cause high or low levels of transferrin.
+Many other health conditions can cause high or low levels of transferrin.
 The results of these tests, and other tests, can help your healthcare provider determine the cause of your symptoms.

 How is this test done?